fallen-icarus/cardano-loans/README.md

 The lender must sign the transaction with the pubkey hash used for the Lender ID so that the Lender ID beacon token will be cryptographically guaranteed to be unique to that lender.

 Multiple lenders can make an offer to the borrower.
-Each lender will have their own "Offer UTxO" located at the borrower's address.
+Each lender will have their own Offer UTxO located at the borrower's address.
 The borrower can check his/her own loan address and see what other offers were made.
 From the `OfferDatum`s, the borrower can see:
 **1. What the loan's interest rate will be.**
 **2. What the collateralization ratio is for each collateral asset.**
+The lenders are also able to see what other offers have been made to the borrower.
 This breeds natural competition between lenders.

 Even though the lender's assets will be at the borrower's address, the lender will maintain spending custody for their Offer UTxO.
 The only way the borrower can spend the Offer UTxO is if they are accepting the lender's offer and initiating the loan.
 Thanks to the Lender ID being a beacon token, it is easy to query all UTxOs associated with that lender.